How to Create Effective Gantt Charts Step by Step?

 Brainstorm with Your Team

-It is a good way to make brainstorming for the schedule with your team to ensure you have not missed out on anything important.
-If you analyze the estimations for activities, activity dependencies, and the critical path with your team, the schedule will be more realistic and effective.
+It is a good way to conduct a brainstorming session for the chart with your team to ensure you have not missed out on anything important.
+If you analyze the estimations for activities, activity dependencies, and the critical path of the project with your team, the schedule will be more realistic and effective.

 Also, share the Gantt chart with key stakeholders and receive their feedback before submitting it to the client.

 Gantt charts build bridges between management teams, project managers, clients, and stakeholders.
-They are applicable to various types of projects such as construction, engineering, military, manufacturing, infrastructure and IT.
+They are applicable to different types of projects such as construction, engineering, military, manufacturing, infrastructure, and IT.
 They help you to view the start and end dates of all project activities in one simple view.
 Resources in charge of each activity can be clearly represented, dependencies for each activity can be marked and time constraints can be visually presented with the help of Gantt Charts.
+From this point of view creating effective Gantt charts establishes effective communication channels between the parties.

 Linda Maltz is vice president of design and consulting at Cuboca, a project management training and consulting organization specializing in construction management and BIM.
 She is certified Primavera P6 Trainer.